REGULATIONS FOR ELECTION OF FELLOWS

 V. The Sectional Committee is charged with the responsibility of studying the work of the nominees by consulting fellows/experts in the area of specialization of the nominee, where necessary.
 The use of bibliometric data in the selection process should be discouraged.

 VI.
 All the new nominations received in an year will be considered by the Committee of Conveners.
-If the Conveners change the assignment to a Sectional Committee which is not suggested as an alternate committee, the consent of the proposer should be taken and the change should be effected only if the consent is received.
-No change of Sectional Committee will be considered thereafter.
+If the Conveners change the assignment of a Sectional Committee for a nominee, that has not been suggested as an alternate committee in the nomination form, the consent of the proposer should be taken.
+The change in committee should be effected only after the consent from the proposer is received.
+Besides, first year, the nomination may be shifted to another Sectional Committee just once in the remaining four years provided such a shift is proposed by the Sectional Committee/s or his/her Proposer.

-The Executive Director shall call two meetings of the Sectional Committees, in April/May and in August, on the dates as may be decided by the Council in the calendar of meetings, to consider these recommendations.
+The Executive Director shall call two meetings of the Sectional Committees, in February/March and in April/May, on the dates as may be decided by the Council in the calendar of meetings, to consider these recommendations.

 Two meetings of the Sectional Committees

-a) There will be two meetings of the Sectional Committees each year; the first one will be held in April/May and the second meeting will be in the month of August prior to the Council meets.
+a) There will be two meetings of the Sectional Committees each year; the first one will be held in February/March and the second meeting will be in the month of April/May prior to the Council meets.

 Election of Fellows in New Category